bbqz007/opencv-debugtool/README.md

 output CV_32F Mat which is computed description.

+### filter-normalize
+**normalize CV_32F Mat**

+when you use cornerXXX filter, you can get a output CV_32F Mat of result.

+you could use this filter to normalize the values of the CV_32F Mat, minVal to 0, maxVal to 1, others to 0.xxx.

 ### filter-channel,bgr2gray
 **output gray or CV_8U mat**

+### filter-gray2mask
+a mask just has 0s or 255s, using your given threshold.

+### filter-range
+**hsv,hls,bgr channels in ranges**

 ### filter-cut
 **clip and save, or apply to your custom handler**